 - How to answer: Be modest with your ambitions, telling how you would like to develop yourself in this company.
 It is not necessary to admit: “I plan to gain experience here, and leave you in 2 years for work at a normal company.”
 You better let them know that you want to be trained to improve your skills and become a true professional in your field to reach some position in their company.
 But if you talk to your future manager, you should not name his position as your desired one.
 Maybe he would prefer not to hire a potential competitor.

 4) Why do you want to work at our company?

 “Because you are the first one who responded to my resume!”

 This question solves two problems at once.
 The first one is to find out whether a candidate knows something about the company, or he just goes to all interviews in a row.
-The second one is to check if he is interested in working for this company, or he sees it just like a starting point.
-So, it is necessary to learn more about the company before the interview, and demonstrate your interest during it.
+The second one is to check if he is interested in working for this company, or if he sees it just as a starting point.
+So, it is necessary to learn more about the company before the interview and demonstrate your interest during it.

 - How to answer: It is not necessary to put money on the top: usually, managers do not like employees whose main motivation is money.
 Praise the company, tell them you want to work with them because they are the leader in the market, or they are known for their revolutionary approach to business.
 In addition, tell about your creative ambitions that you can realize at this job in particular.

 5) How much do you want to earn?